moliver28/research-handbook/content/handbook/security/product-security/product-security-engineering/_index.md

 ### Completing work

-When work has been completed, be sure to update the relevant issues to be `workflow::complete` (or other appropriate `workflow::` label).
+When work has been completed:

+1. Update the `workflow::` label in the relevant issue to the appropriate state (likely `workflow:: complete`)

 ### Refinement, Design, and Build